cometaj2/huckle/README.rst

 Huckle
 ======

-Huckle is a CLI that can act as an impostor for any CLI expressed via hypertext command line interface (HCLI) semantics.
+Huckle is a python library and CLI that can act as an impostor for any CLI expressed via hypertext command line interface (HCLI) semantics.

 ----